Sub Process

 • The same exit condition evaluates at the end of each instance; however, value(s) of the Request variable(s) used in the exit condition can change during an instance resulting in the exit condition to eventually evaluate as True.

-• If any one instance of that Task does not complete, workflow pauses.
+• If any one instance of that function does not complete, workflow pauses.

-• Multi-instance (Parallel): Select the Multi-instance (Parallel) option to perform this element's Task multiple times in parallel a fixed number of times.
+Select the Multi-instance (Parallel) option to perform this Task's Task multiple times in parallel a fixed number of times.
 This is useful when performing any action in bulk, such as sending an email to several people.
 This loop mode has the following characteristics:

-• All instances begin simultaneously when this element triggers; however, they perform their Task independently of each other.
+• All instances begin simultaneously when this Task triggers; however, they perform their function independently of each other.

-• The Task as a whole completes when all instances are complete.
+• The function as a whole completes when all instances are complete.

 • The output from each instance can either be saved in the source Request variable or a new array-type Request variable.

-• All active instances terminate if an interrupting boundary-type event element triggers.
+• All active instances terminate if an interrupting boundary-type event object triggers.

-• An element configured in this mode shows the Multi-instance (Parallel) icon in Process Modeler.
+• A Task configured in this mode shows the Multi-instance (Parallel) icon in Process Modeler.

-• Multi-instance (Sequential): Select the Multi-instance (Sequential) option to perform this element's Task multiple times sequentially a fixed number of times or until an exit condition is True.
-This is useful when sequentially repeating a Task multiple times but with a different set of data each time.
+Select the Multi-instance (Sequential) option to perform this Task's function multiple times sequentially a fixed number of times or until an exit condition is True.
+This is useful when sequentially repeating a function multiple times but with a different set of data each time.
 This loop mode has the following characteristics:

-• Instances of the Task are governed by the size an array-type Request variable where a new instance is created for each item in this variable.
-For example, an array with 10 items will create 10 parallel instances of this Task that each contains data from its respect array index.
+• Instances of the function are governed by the size an array-type Request variable where a new instance is created for each item in this variable.
+For example, an array with 10 items will create 10 parallel instances of this function that each contains data from its respect array index.

 • At the end of each instance an exit condition evaluates and the loop activity halts if the exit condition is True.

-• The Task as a whole completes when all instances are complete.
+• The function as a whole completes when all instances are complete.

 • The output from each instance can either be saved in the source Request variable or a new array-type Request variable.

-• All active instances terminate if an interrupting boundary-type event element triggers.
+• All active instances terminate if an interrupting boundary-type event object triggers.

-• An element configured in this mode shows the Multi-instance (Sequential) iconin Process Modeler.
+• A Task configured in this mode shows the Multi-instance (Sequential) iconin Process Modeler.

 Follow these steps to specify characteristics to perform multiple instances of the Task:

-1. In the Request Variable Array setting, enter the name of an array-type Request Variable.
+4. In the Request Variable Array setting, enter the name of an array-type Request variable.
 The size of this array will determine how many times this loop iterates.

 Documentation Panel Settings